-3.10.
-Configurability and system evolution

-Certain reader technologies, particularly the newest generation of MIFARE® DESFire readers, offer greater flexibility and freedom to configure and even update readers.
+Adding pin codes can be a powerful way to bolster access control security 3.10 Configurability and system evolution Certain reader technologies, particularly the MIFARE® DESFire readers, offer greater flexibility and freedom to configure and even update readers.
 This is particularly important if you want to offer your customers a system able to adapt to changing system requirements.
-For starters, many of the newest generation readers are designed to be backwards-compatible with older, legacy technologies so you can deploy them to read an older system's tag population.
+For starters, many of the readers are designed to be backwards-compatible with older, legacy technologies so you can deploy them to read an older system's tag population.
 Then, when the need to update your customer's system arrives, you simply re-configure (or migrate) their readers to the more modern, more secure technology.
 Such updatable readers support a system's evolution without themselves ever needing replacement.
 Besides being able to support such important technology updates, a reader's ease of configuring other parameters can be vitally important (pin code length, tamper alarm, LED, buzzer, etc.).
 That is because, in addition to ensuring the reader's best performance fit within a planned system, such parameters will also determine how adaptable you can be to your customer's change requests.